LEGIT-GENIUS/Maven_Marketing_campaign_Analysis/README.md

 ### ABOUT THE DATA

-The dataset is a CSV file that contains one table, having 2,241 rows and 28 columns.
+The dataset is a CSV excel file format that contains one table, having 2,241 rows and 28 columns.
 Can be accessed through the link: https://mavenanalytics.io/data-playground?page=3&pageSize=10.

 Some other facts about the dataset includes:
 * The marketing campaign took place in about eight (8) different countries, namely: Australia, Spain, USA, Canada, Germany, India, Mexico, Saudi Arabia.

-* There were 6 different set of marketing campaigns with a rating of customers’ acceptance after acceptance, namely:
+* There were 6 different set of marketing campaigns with a rating of customers’ acceptance, namely:
 1. AcceptedCmp1 (the first marketing campaign).
 2. AcceptedCmp2 (the second marketing campaign).
 3. AcceptedCmp3 (the third marketing campaign).